 Research Projects and Sponsorships

-EWPN seeks to be a leader in creating and disseminating evidence-based research on gender and diversity dimensions with a specific focus on the payments and FinTech industries.
-We believe that insights through research are crucial to promoting a progressive agenda for gender parity and diversity in the payments industry and in our societies.
+EWPN seeks to be a leader in creating and disseminating evidence-based research on finance and fintech, with a specific focus on diversity and gender.
+We believe that insights through research are crucial to promoting a progressive agenda for gender parity and diversity in the payments and fintech industry and also in our societies.

 Research topics may include: